Top 10 Liver Cleansing Foods

 - Breaking down toxic waste to speed up its excretion

-- Citrus Fruits - Citrus fruits are loaded with Vitamin C. Vitamin C is responsible for stimulating your liver while aiding in turning toxic substances into those that can be more easily absorbed by water.
+Citrus fruits are loaded with Vitamin C which is great for cleansing your liver.
+Vitamin C is responsible for stimulating your liver while aiding in turning toxic substances into those that can be more easily absorbed by water.
 Grapefruit is one citrus fruit that is particularly beneficial because it contains two primary antioxidants that help protect your liver from damage.

 Along with these top superfoods, there are other cleansing foods I want you to add to your list as you work on your efforts to boost liver cleansing.

-- Avocados - Avocados are always a win in my book.
+Avocados are always a win in my book for liver cleansing food.
 Not only are they perfect for helping to cleanse your arteries, but they also help your body naturally produce glutathione.
 You’ll recall that glutathione is the compound that supports your liver by helping it get rid of toxins.
 Stock up!
 There isn’t much that avocados don’t taste great with.